vikasbisht02/delta-demo/README.md

 # delta-demo
-This is demo for web development
+This is demo for web development.